pipe-cd/pipecd/docs/rfcs/0004-ecs-deployment.md

         containerPort: 80
   pipeline:
     stages:
-      # Deploy the workloads of CANARY variant.
+      # Deploy the workloads of CANARY variant with the number of
+      # workload for CANARY variant is the same as PRIMARY variant.
       # But this is still receiving no traffic.
       - name: ECS_CANARY_ROLLOUT
+        with:
+          scale: 100%
       # Change the traffic routing state where
       # the CANARY workloads will receive 100% of the traffic.
       - name: ECS_TRAFFIC_ROUTING